-For many of you, the next step in your career may be an obvious one.
+For some of you, the next step in your career may be an obvious one.
 For others, the path may not be as clear.
 Know that both of these situations are perfectly normal and okay.
 MIT seeks to provide advising and support resources for all students as they chart their course after school.

-- Career Exploration: Talk with a career advisor, set long-term goals, and explore different career paths
+- Career exploration: Talk with a career advisor, set long-term goals, and explore different career paths

-- Job Search: Find internship and job opportunities that match your interests
+- Job search: Find internship and job opportunities that match your interests

-- Selling Your Value: Build a strong resume / CV, craft cover letters, and utilize professional networks to land interviews
+- Selling your value: Build a strong resume / CV, craft cover letters, and utilize professional networks to land interviews

 - Interviews: Prepare to ace your interviews

 One of the biggest mistakes many students make is not being willing to negotiate their job offer.
-Many employers are willing to negotiate terms of an offer and although it may seem daunting, students shouldn’t be afraid to negotiate terms.
+Many employers are willing to negotiate terms of an offer and, although it may seem daunting, students shouldn’t be afraid to negotiate terms.
 If done tactfully, negotiating a job offer can be very beneficial to you and help you start off on the right foot with your new employer.

 We encourage students to check out the MIT Career Advising & Professional Development guide to job offer negotiation.